Ms. Inglish is a successful employment & training pro, setting Midwest regional records with tens of thousands placed in gainful employment.

-In 2002, the rather long-term female employee of the Oakland FedEx offices, filed an official complaint against Federal Express for, specifically, "sexual harassment, retaliation and constructive discharge."
+In 2002, the rather long-term female employee of the Oakland FedEx offices filed an official complaint against Federal Express for, specifically, "sexual harassment, retaliation and constructive discharge."
 A male supervisor allegedly had been kissing and hugging her against her wishes from 1999–2001.

 The target (victim) stated that because she refused sexual advances, her pay was held back, personal leave was turned down, and work shifts were inconveniently changed.
-She quit and filed suit under the Civil Rights Act and California's Fair Employment and Housing Act; being awarded $550,000 in compensatory damages and $2.4 million in punitive damages.
+She quit and filed suit under the Civil Rights Act and California's Fair Employment and Housing Act, being awarded $550,000 in compensatory damages and $2.4 million in punitive damages.

 FedEx appealed.
 US District Judge Susan Illston cut the $2.45 million to $300,000 under federal caps regulations.
-However, in mid-June 2010, Ninth US Circuit Court of Appeals in San Francisco granted the plaintiff a new trial for punitive damages under California law, which stipulates no cap.
+However, in mid-June 2010, the Ninth US Circuit Court of Appeals in San Francisco granted the plaintiff a new trial for punitive damages under California law, which stipulates no cap.